kittenatheart/E08b-Debugging/README.md

 The original source code is available on GitHub, but please only use it as a point of comparison after you have exhausted all other options.

 When you have found all eight errors (one of them is on multiple lines), commit your changes, and turn in the URL of your repository on Canvas.

+Errors:
+new_value instead of new_score - player data line 25
+portal lines 22 and 23 indented where they shouldn't be .text instead of .Text - UI line 37 move_right instead of Move_right - player line 27
+don't need - player data line 20 enemy sprite visibility on score instead Score - endscreen line 8 don't need - enemy line 17